tyrruna/firefox-themes/README.md

 # Firefox Browser Themes
 All the files for my Firefox browser themes.

-Please be aware that these themes do not work well with the UI in Zen browser.
+NOT MADE FOR ZEN BROWSER!

 Profile